shivaraj-bh/haskell-rust-ffi-template/README.md

 # haskell-rust-ffi-template

 A template haskell project demonstrating how to use a rust library as a dependency.
-It is autowired with Nix to provide an environment within which you can work with both haskell and rust.
+It is integrated with Nix to provide an environment that enables you to:

+- Simultaneously develop in Haskell and Rust.
-The development environment also comes with LSP ([rust-analyzer](https://github.com/rust-lang/rust-analyzer) and [haskell-language-server](https://github.com/haskell/haskell-language-server)) support.
-If you use VSCode, you can use the builtin configuration to get IDE experience without any manual setup (just [install direnv](https://nixos.asia/en/direnv), open in VSCode and accept the suggestions).
+- Use LSP ([rust-analyzer](https://github.com/rust-lang/rust-analyzer) and [haskell-language-server](https://github.com/haskell/haskell-language-server)) for both languages.
+- Have builtin support for VSCode (just [install direnv](https://nixos.asia/en/direnv), open in VSCode and accept the suggestions).

 ## Getting Started